jiabingeng/places-service-docs/places-database-management-1/bulk-import-of-pois.md

       * `access_code`

-        This is your access code obtained from the call to Adobe IMS.
-See [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md) for directions on how to obtain this access code.
+        This is your access code that was obtained from the call to Adobe IMS.
+For information about how to obtain this access code, see [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md) .

       * `org_id`

         The Experience Cloud orgID into which the POIs are to be imported.
-See [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md) for directions on how to obtain the org id.
+For information about how to obtain the org ID, see [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md).

       * `api_key`

         This is your Places REST API key obtained from your Adobe I/O Places Integration.
-See [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md) for directions on how to obtain the api key.
+For information about how to obtain the API key, see [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md).

     1. Save your changes.
 1. In a terminal window, navigate to the `…/places-scripts/import/` directory.